Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 * Exclude Preview branches:
 ``

-where Pages will include any branches with the indicated prefixes and exclude everything else.
-In this example the excluding option is left empty.
+Here Pages will include any branches with the indicated prefixes and exclude everything else.
+In this example, the excluding option is left empty.

 **_Example 2:_**

-If you wanted to prevent dependabot from creating a deployment for each PR it creates, you can exclude those branches with the following:
+If you wanted to prevent [dependabot](https://github.com/dependabot) from creating a deployment for each PR it creates, you can exclude those branches with the following:

 * Include Preview branches:
 `*`